senorbeast/dsa-py/docs/concepts.md

 #### Dynamic Programming

--
-    # My Thoughts:

-    # True DP, is something very optimized, i can't think of it intivitively, I have to trace out the decision tree
-    # Find subproblem, with overlapping solution to bigger problem
-    # Find a pattern, and now, we only code the pattern (the recurrent formula)
-    # Not the whole decision tree

-    # Very methodological

-    # Test Methodology Steps:
-    # 1. Visualize the problem
-    # 2. Find an appropriate subproblem
-    # 3. Find relationships among subproblems
+Dynamic Programming is a method for solving complex problems by breaking them down into simpler, overlapping subproblems.
+It solves each subproblem only once and stores their solutions to avoid redundant computations.

+- :bulb: Think Dynamic Programming if:
+  - The problem has overlapping subproblems and optimal substructure.
+  - You can find a pattern or recurrence relation after tracing out a decision tree.

+- :writing_hand: Points for Coding it:
+  - **Visualize**: See the problem as a decision tree.
-        # Helps to ask questions here, what subproblems are require to solve a subproblem
+  - **Subproblem**: Find the appropriate subproblem.
+Helps to ask question here, what subproblems are required o solve a subproblem
-    # 4. Generalize the relationship
+  - **Relate**: Find relationships among subproblems.
+  - **Generalize**: Formulate the recurrence relation.
-    # 5. Implement by solving subproblems in order
+  - **Implement**: Solve subproblems in order (bottom-up or top-down).

-    # Trick
+- :star: Unique points:
-    # We can keep track of previous problem in cache, if we need to the path of decision tree or DAG (Directly Acyclic Graph)
+  - We can keep track of previous problem's solutions in a cache.
+This is useful if we need to reconstruct the path of the decision tree or see the problem as a DAG (Directed Acyclic Graph).